adp12/CourseProject/README.md

 * `get_ticker_list()` calls the datamanger to return the available list of stored tickers
 * `get_pricedf()` will tell the datamanger to return the stored price_df.csv as a pandas dataframe.
 This should have everything needed to graph
 * `get_fulldf()` will return the full_df.csv.
 This is all of the data needed for recalculation, or recompiling the relevant documents as it holds urls

+***
+**Note:**
+All used source sites are in the references sub-directory In addition, all papers that were foundational in the creation of the code base are in the references sub-directory in pdf format (for those who want a little light reading)